 Red lentils (Hindi ~ masoor dal) are affordable, versatile, and an excellent plant-based protein and fiber source.
 They taste milder and sweeter than other lentils, such as green and French du Puy.

-Red lentils are the quickest-cooking lentil variety as they have been hulled and split in half during the drying process.
+Red lentils are the quickest-cooking type of lentil variety as they have been hulled and split in half during the drying process.
 This halving process means they break down faster than other lentils when cooked, and their texture quickly becomes soft.
 This soft texture makes them versatile for soups, stews, dips, and curries.

 Do Red Lentils Need to be Soaked Before Cooking?